 Michael Crichton is a partner in Gowling WLG's Ottawa office and former Canadian leader of Gowling WLG's Intellectual Property Litigation & Strategy Group.

-Michael has a decade and a half of experience as an intellectual property litigator and strategic adviser.
-Both his domestic and international clients consist of companies engaged in a wide range of technologies, including mechanical, electrical, computer hardware and software, manufacturing/fabrication, communications, and related technologies.
+Michael has nearly two decades of experience as an intellectual property litigator and strategic adviser.
+Michael assists both domestic and international clients that engage in a wide range of technologies, including mechanical, electrical, computer hardware and software, manufacturing/fabrication, communications, and related technologies.

-Recognized in Lexpert, IAM Patent 1000, Managing IP's IP Stars, Who's Who Legal: Patents and The Best Lawyers in Canada for intellectual property law, Michael has appeared as trial counsel in a number of patent litigation proceedings, and represents clients before the Federal Court, the Federal Court of Appeal and the Ontario Superior Court of Justice.
-Michael also regularly acts for clients involved in disputes concerning complex trade secrets and software copyright enforcement, and is experienced with respect to Canada/U.S. cross-border intellectual property litigation and related matters.
+Recognized in Lexpert, IAM Patent 1000, Managing IP's IP Stars, Legal 500, Who's Who Legal: Patents and The Best Lawyers in Canada for intellectual property law, Michael has appeared as trial counsel, including as lead trial counsel, in numerous patent litigation proceedings.
+Michael also regularly acts for clients involved in disputes concerning complex trade secrets and copyright enforcement, and is experienced with respect to Canada/U.S. cross-border intellectual property litigation and related matters.

-Outside of the courtroom, Michael regularly represents and advises clients with respect to licensing of intellectual property, mediation proceedings and throughout settlement negotiations.
-As a go-to intellectual property legal adviser for many clients, Michael frequently provides strategic counselling and opinions regarding patent infringement, patent validity and related issues.
+Outside of the courtroom, Michael regularly represents and advises clients with respect to licensing of intellectual property, mediation and settlement negotiations, and opinions regarding patent infringement, patent validity and related issues.
 In addition, as a registered patent agent for over a decade, Michael's practice includes patent drafting, prosecution and portfolio management.

 Michael is a regular author on intellectual property matters, including articles published by IAM, Managing IP and the Financial Post, among others, as well as a chapter regarding patent litigation in Canada for the treatise Global Patent Litigation: How and where to win published by Bloomberg BNA.